jasoncodes/rescue_each/README.markdown

 Once of these tasks fails, perhaps there's a corrupt image.
 Normally this would mean the entire batch task fails.
 But with rescue_each the other items can be processed and any errors will be re-raised at the end to be caught by your cron script.

+### Installation

+You can install from Gemcutter by running:

+    sudo gem install rescue_each

 ### Usage

 #### Basics